Mtalha350/JavaScript-Fundamentals/Logical Operators.md

-# Summary: Logical Operators in JavaScript
+# Logical Operators in JavaScript

 ## Introduction